BarquistLab/RIF-seq_repo/README.md

 </div>
 If you have questions on how to adapt the statistical models to your sequencing data or if you are interested in using count-based models, please contact the authors directly.

 Here, we provide useful links regarding installing and running Stan models, in addition to instructions on how to prepare the data with **R** before running LNM.stan with cmdstan.
-For an example with cmdstanr, we have included *example_50genes.Rmd* in the *examples* directory.
+For an example with cmdstanr, we have included *example_cmdstanr.Rmd* in the *examples* directory.

 ## Installing and running the Stan model LNM.stan